Jason Chaffetz: Town hall protests in February 2017

 Chaffetz faced protests and jeering at a town hall meeting in February 2017.
 Attendees questioned Chaffetz about his political positions and whether he would hold President Trump to account.
 Chaffetz later accused the crowd of being paid protesters, and said that he may now avoid providing a venue "for these radicals to further intimidate."
 Chaffetz's unsubstantiated claim attracted scorn and anger from the town-hall attendees, some of whom sent mocking "invoices" to Chaffetz.

 2017 resignation

 On April 19, 2017, Chaffetz abruptly announced that he would neither seek reelection to the United States House of Representatives nor run for any other elected office in 2018.
 At the time, he also implied that he might not finish out the current term.
 He took a three-week leave of absence from Congress to recuperate from foot surgery.
 Chaffetz announced his retirement from the House on May 18 effective June 30, six months into the two-year term.
 His resignation triggered the first Congressional special election in Utah in 87 years, which was won by Provo mayor John Curtis.

 Government Accountability Institute

-In 2021 he joined the Government Accountability Institute, a conservative think tank, as a distinguished fellow.
-The group was founded by Peter Schweizer and former Trump chief strategist Steve Bannon.
-The group says it exposes corruption, misuse of taxpayer funds, and crony capitalism within the Democratic Party.
+In 2021, he joined the Government Accountability Institute, a conservative think tank, as a distinguished fellow.
+The group was founded by Peter Schweizer and former Trump chief strategist Steve Bannon and largely bankrolled by the family of Robert Mercer.